-The Strawberry Berryoska recipe is amazingly simple and refreshingly delicious.
-It is, quite simply, a vodka strawberry lemonade that is filled with fresh fruit.
-You'll find that it's an ideal vodka cocktail for summer.
+The strawberry berryoska recipe creates an amazingly simple and refreshingly delicious cocktail.
+It is, quite simply, a vodka strawberry lemonade that is filled with fresh fruit, so it's an excellent summer cocktail.

-The best part of this recipe is the fresh strawberries.
-They are muddled to extract their juice, remain in the glass, and are topped with a smooth Russian wheat vodka and lemonade.
-It should take just a few minutes to mix up and the simplicity only adds to the drink's appeal.
+Fresh strawberries are the best part of this drink.
+Muddling extracts their sweet juice.
+The smashed berries remain in the glass and are then topped with a smooth Russian wheat vodka and lemonade.
+It takes just a few minutes to mix up and the simplicity only adds to the drink's appeal.

 Gather the ingredients.

 Garnish with strawberry slices laid out in a fan.